janhq/jan-server/docs/guides/authentication.md

 ## 3. Guest Tokens

 - **Endpoint**: `POST /llm/auth/guest-login` exposed through Kong (`/llm/auth/guest-login` route).
 This endpoint creates a temporary Keycloak user and returns `access_token`, `refresh_token`, and metadata.
 Guest tokens are meant for quick local testing; they honor rate limits and expire around 5 minutes.
+- **Temporary Email**: Guest users are automatically assigned a temporary email in the format `guest-{uuid}@temp.jan.ai` to satisfy Keycloak's email requirements.
+This temporary email is replaced with the real email when the guest account is upgraded via `POST /auth/upgrade`.
 - **Usage**: Include `Authorization: Bearer <token>` on `/v1/*` calls or sent via Kong using `curl -X POST http://localhost:8000/llm/auth/guest-login`.
 Kong forwards the request to `llm-api` and enforces the auth plugin (JWT may succeed immediately after issuance).
+- **Upgrade**: Call `POST /auth/upgrade` with the guest token to convert to a permanent account.
+The upgrade endpoint overwrites the temporary email with a real email and marks it as verified, and changes the `guest` attribute from `true` to `false`.
-- **Refresh**: Call `/llm/auth/refresh-token` or rely on Kong’s JWT verification for new tokens in production flows.
+- **Refresh**: Call `/llm/auth/refresh-token` or rely on Kong's JWT verification for new tokens in production flows.

 ## 4. API Key Lifecycle